 And this is true not only for office buildings.
 Home air conditioning can also spread allergens and harmful substances: dust mites, animal dander, mold and bacteria.

-In addition, a working air conditioner dries the air in the room, which creates simply heavenly conditions for viruses.
-Low humidity not only helps them spread, but also suppresses the body’s defense, preventing our cells from fighting harmful particles.
+In addition, a running air conditioner dries the air in the room, which creates a heavenly environment for viruses.
+Low humidity not only helps them spread, but also suppresses the body's defenses by preventing our cells from fighting harmful particles.

 Cold can also reduce immunity, but for this, the air conditioner must be set to a really low temperature.
 If you are not going to arrange a freezer at home, this factor is unlikely to affect your health.